Why StateWORKS?

 I’ve heard all this before!

 StateWORKS is also an excellent high level modeling language that allows engineers to specify a software project in much finer detail and more efficiently than any other modeling language.
-Indeed StateWORKS allows one to specify software behaviour completely, thus producing executable specifications.
+Indeed, StateWORKS allows one to specify software behavior completely, thus producing executable specifications.
 Code generation would be an unnecessary step introducing inefficiencies.

 What’s wrong with writing code?